tdrose/ionimage_embedding/README.md

 All class/function APIs might be changed without anouncements or versioning, until a first stable version will be published.

-We are currently preparing a publication for this work.
+The work in currently on hold.
-Until then, you may cite:
+In the meantime, you may cite:

 > Rose et al.
 > "Generalizing Colocalization to Capture Molecular Relationships in Spatial Metabolomics Using Graph Neural Networks"